 It’s clear that smartphones have much to offer doctors.
-Up to date information on best management practice; help with dosing calculations; access to recent journal articles; and even communicating with doctors in other specialties or other hospitals for patient care.
+Up-to-date information on best management practices; help with dosing calculations; access to recent journal articles; and even communicating with doctors in other specialities or other hospitals for patient care.

 In most cases, smartphones are essential, because hospitals simply do not provide adequate internet access for staff.
-In Australia and the UK, it is commonplace for the hospital computers to be outdated, slow, running an extremely old operating systems and with heavy censoring of web access.
+In Australia and the UK, it is commonplace for hospital computers to be outdated, slow, running an extremely old operating system and with heavy censoring of web access.

-For example, in my experience, trying to access the National Library of Medicine frequently leads to message of ‘This website has been blocked under the category HEALTH”.
+For example, in my experience, trying to access the National Library of Medicine frequently leads to the message ‘This website has been blocked under the category HEALTH”.
 It’s like banging your head against a brick wall.
-As a result smartphones are often the only connection between health professionals and the internet.
+As a result, smartphones are often the only connection between health professionals and the internet.

 But they also come with their own set of problems.